One of the many things that make building a chatbot so interesting is identifying and crafting its personality.

 Traditionally, machines are ‘safe.’
 They do what they’re expected to do and no more.
 Logical, functional.
 And yes, boring.
 Dull.
 Dry.

 Most starter chatbots are like that.
 They’re there to perform a specific function, and as long as that happens, the customer experience is generally positive.
 In that context, it’s ok to be traditional because it does a job.

 Then the Chatbot comes to life!

 But then you encounter a chatbot with wit.
 It sneaks a pun into the conversation.
-It drops an emoji into the conversation – or a cat gif.
+It drops an emoji – or a cat gif.
 You smile.
 You’re engaged.

-Instead of forcing you to click quick replies, it lets you type your request – asking a question in normal language – and it gives an appropriate response.
+Instead of forcing you to click quick replies, it lets you type your request.
+You ask ask a question in normal language, and it gives an appropriate response.